Improving RNN-T ASR Accuracy Using Context Audio: Training on Segmented Data

 where $\mathcal{L}_\text{RNN-T}$ comprises the prediction network, joint network, and loss computation from a given encoding and label sequence.
 Since $\mathbf{h}_m$ depends on the entire input sequence up to $t_{\mathrm{E},m}$, this loss corresponds to the negative log probability of the $m$-th label sequence given the entire input sequence until $t_{\mathrm{E},m}$, i.e., $-\log P(\mathbf{y}^*_m|\mathbf{x}_{1 \dots t_{\mathrm{E},m}})$.

 The overall loss for the utterance is given by the sum of the $M$ segment losses:

-The optimization goal is therefore the maximization of the probability of the transcribed label sequences of all segments, given the entire input sequence up to the end of each respective segment.
+The optimization goal is therefore the maximization of the probability of the label sequences of all labeled segments, given the entire input sequence up to the end of each respective segment.

 For the training of the model we compute the gradient of this combined loss with respect to the encoder, prediction network, and joint network parameters, backpropagating all the way through the input feature sequence.
-This allows us to optimize the model for the recognition of the labeled sequences within the segment boundaries given the entire available input context, while not restricting the encoder output for time indices where no label information is available, as illustrated in \autoref{fig:block-diagram}.
+This allows us to optimize the model for the recognition of the labeled sequences given the entire available input audio, while not restricting the encoder output for time indices where no label information is available, as illustrated in \autoref{fig:block-diagram}.

+As a possible extension, to allow for segment labels with different uncertainties (e.g., human- and machine-generated labels), we could apply weights to the segment losses accordingly in \eqref{eq:sum_of_segment_losses}.

 We note that the proposed training process affects only the context seen by the encoder network, not the prediction network.
 While label sequences of multiple segments will in practice not be independent, we do not consider this aspect in the scope of this paper, but focus on the effect of context exploitation by the encoder only.